JumanaKhrais/Transformer-Based-Deep-Learning-Models-for-Sarcasm-Detection-with-an-Imbalanced-Dataset./README.md

 trainAug.csv and validAug.csv represent the augmented train and validation versions of the TrainEnglish.csv.

+Downsampling_Code.ipynb represents the code used to downsample the TrainEnglish.csv dataset.

+Augmentation_Code.ipynb represents the code used to augment the TrainEnglish.csv dataset.

 Ensem.ipynb represents the ensemble method code. to run it

-sequentialModels.ipynb represnet the code used  to train the RNN-based models on the Imbalanced datasets of the train and validation // When running it, pay attention to the location paths of datasets files.
+sequentialModels.ipynb represnet the code used to train the RNN-based models. // when using it pay attention to the dataset file location path.